-Thousands of years ago, water therapy was used for both religious and medicinal reasons.
+In the past, water therapy has been used for both religious and medicinal reasons.
 Over time, the use of water for therapy and healing purposes fell in and out of favor, according to the mores of the era.
-By the 20th century, water therapy had again come into practice and today is an accepted method of not only therapeutic, but also aerobic exercise.
+By the 20th century, however, water therapy had again come into practice and today is an accepted method of not only therapeutic exercise, but also aerobic exercise.

 Ancient Forms of Water Therapy

 From Asia to Greece, as early as 2400 BC, immersion in water was viewed as a religious experience and a method of healing.
 By 1500 BC, water was used to reduce fevers and by 800 BC was used for healing in Bath, England.
 The Greeks and then the Romans believed that water had curative powers, using it to treat arthritic joints and other conditions.

 By 500 AD, the use of water and baths fell into disfavor.
 It wasn't until the 1700s that water as medicine came back into use, with the development of hydrotherapy by German doctor Sigmund Hahn.